Outdoor food sales and mobile food premises

 The premises are inspected within a time frame based on the risk-assessment and must meet the requirements set for food premises.

-Notification of sales in movable food premises
+Notification of sales in mobile food premises

 The sale and serving of food at marketplaces, trade fairs and large public events must be notified to the Environment Centre no later than four business days prior to the date of the sales event.
 Notification of the sales event should be submitted electronically via the city's eServices.